Best Indoor Plants

 Plant Care Home

-Today, that account in Charlotte, North Carolina is being used to film some of the indoor scenes in the Showtime series Homeland.
-If you watch the show, keep an eye out and you may catch a glimpse of those Spider Plants, Ficus and Norfolks!
+Today, that account is being used to film some of the indoor scenes in the Showtime series Homeland.
+If you watch the show, keep an eye out and you may catch a glimpse of those Spider Plants, Ficus and Norfolk Island Pines!

 One of the first times that I had to care for Spider Plants was in the 1980's.
 Just starting in the indoor plant care business, one of my daily routes began at Il Pescatore Restaurant in Jack London Square, Oakland, California.